 If you’re thinking, I just don’t see how I could run without stopping for 30 minutes, I have good news: you don’t have to!

-Check out this article on the Jeff Galloway run walk method.
-This method shows that you can still finish at 30 minutes (or even less) by running and walking through the race.
+Many C25k runners end up completing the 5k’s in very good times – you can still finish at 30 minutes (or even less) by running and walking through the race.

 Running a 5K is a huge milestone in your running adventure.
 It represents the first of many runs to come.